At a Glance

 ✨Prepare Questions

-Have a few thoughtful questions ready about the company and the role.
-This shows your interest and helps you determine if the job is the right fit for you.
-Ask about the team you'll be working with or the company's approach to safety.
+Have a few questions ready about the company and the role.
+This shows your interest and enthusiasm for the position.
+You might ask about the team you'll be working with or the types of commercial premises you'll be servicing.